6 famous restaurants with a reputation for delicious Kanazawa oden, a typical Kanazawa gourmet dish

 Home-made oden with a lot of originality is an attraction!

 Oden izakaya is run by the proprietress and her son.
-The restaurant offers a variety of oden with a handmade flavor, such as "Mochi Kinunchaku," which is fried inari stuffed with mugwort rice cakes made from brown rice (mochi rice), "Yose Ito Konnyaku," which is hardened string konnyaku in a square shape, and other oden unique to this restaurant.
-The daily specials include homemade ganmono with baby soramame, steamed chicken thigh with salt kouji, hand-picked wakame seaweed from Hegura Island in Noto, and other rare oden items.
-The soup stock made from fish knots (mackerel, sardines, and muro-aji), shiitake mushrooms, and kombu (kelp) has a gentle flavor.
+The restaurant offers a variety of oden dishes that are unique to the izakaya, such as "Mochi Kinunchaku," which is inari deep-fried tofu stuffed with mugwort rice cake, and "Yose Ito Konnyaku," which is hardened konnyaku threads in a square shape, all with an emphasis on handmade flavors.
+Daily specials include rare oden items such as "Chicken dumplings with shiitake mushrooms from Noto" and hand-picked wakame seaweed from Hegura Island, Noto.
+There is also "Kabako Crab Mask" available only in season.
+The soup stock made from fish knots (mackerel, sardines, and muro-aji), shiitake mushrooms, and kombu (kelp) has a gentle flavor, and the "soup over rice" with plenty of soup is also popular.

 Homemade dishes using fresh ingredients from Ishikawa and locally brewed sake are also recommended.